Category Archives: Parents

 Easy Easter Paper Crafts

 Here are two easy Easter crafts you can do with your kiddos using materials that you most likely already have.
 We’ve included directions for handprint bunnies and mosaic eggs.
-You’ll need just a few materials for each craft:• construction paper or craft paper • scissors• glue stick• pencil, pen, and marker• (optional: hole punch and … Continue reading Easy Easter Paper Crafts »
+You’ll need just a few materials for each craft: We got the idea for this cute handprint bunny activity from the One Little Project blog.
+To … Continue reading Easy Easter Paper Crafts »